okgrow/meteor-image-upload/README.md

 [Example app source](https://github.com/okgrow/meteor-image-upload/blob/master/examples/app)

-DISCLAIMER - ***This package is under active development***.
-We currently use this in our production apps but be aware there may be future API changes.
-If you'd like to help out, drop us a message at hello@okgrow.com or send a PR.
+DISCLAIMER - ***Development of this package is currently on hiatus***.
+We are currently not active developing this package due to both resource constraints and uncertainty about how well supported it will be in the future.
+We are using this in our active projects, so we will continue to do bug fixes as we encounter them, but feature requests may go unanswered.
+PRs are still welcome.

 ## One-time Setup